-6 STUDY VISIT SCHEDULE AND ASSESSMENTS
+6 STUDY VISIT SCHEDULE AND GENERAL CONSIDERATIONS

 Following review of all Screening procedures, eligible subjects will be enrolled into the dosing phase of the study.
 The interval between screening and first treatment may be up to 30 days.
-Eligible subjects will check into the clinic on the day before each treatment and are required to stay approximately 36 hours at the clinic for preparation, dosing and follow-up assessments for each dosing period.
-The washout period following each dose must be a minimum of 48 hours until the next dose.
-Subjects will be required to stay in the clinic for the entire duration of the study (unless medically necessary to leave the clinic as instructed by the principal investigator).
+Eligible subjects will be admitted into the clinic on the day before the first dosing.
+The washout period following each dose must be a minimum of 48 hours (from time 0 = application of patches) until the next dose.
+Subjects will be required to stay in the clinic for the entire duration of the study (unless medically necessary to leave the clinic as instructed by the principal investigator and/or for non-medically related reasons considered on a case by case basis).